-As one of the highlights of Hong Kong Photobook Festival, Photobook Dummy Award aims to support emerging artists and provide the opportunities to showcase their works in the international festivals.
+As one of the highlights of Hong Kong Photobook Festival, Hong Kong Photobook Dummy Award aims to support emerging artists and provide the opportunities to showcase their works in the international festivals.

-The award invites photographers, artists and creative talents from all over the world to submit their photobook dummies.
+The award invites photographers, artists, and creative talents from all over the world to submit their photobook dummies.
 The jury will shortlist no more than 12 dummies in the first round.
 Three winners will be selected from the shortlisted dummies.
-Winner’s dummies and other shortlisted dummies will be exhibited in the Hong Kong Photobook Festival 2021.
+Winner’s dummies and other shortlisted dummies will be exhibited in the Hong Kong Photobook Festival 2023.

-- The winner of the First Prize will be granted a maximum subsidy of HKD$20,000 for participation in the visit of the international photobook festival.
+- The winner of the First Prize will be granted a maximum subsidy of HKD$30,000 for (1) publishing his/her winning works OR (2) participation in the visit of the international photobook festival.

 - The application fee is waived this year.

-- Costs of shipping are covered by the applicants and are not refundable.
+- Costs of shipping are covered by the applications and are not refundable..

 - The Award is open to photographers, artists, designers and all the creative talents.

 - There is no specific age and nationality limit for entering the Award.

 - The photobook dummy can be done individually or collectively.